Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 ## Next Steps

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/eventhub/event-hubs/samples) directory for detailed examples on how to use this library to send and receive messages to/from [Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
+Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/eventhub/event-hubs/samples) directory for detailed examples on how to use this library to send and receive events to/from [Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about).